jkgithubrep/42_push_swap_checker/README.md

 ### Push_swap

-The **push_swap_tests.sh** scripts tests the performance of your push_swap program, byrunning a user-defined number of tests, with three parameters: lower bound, upper boudn and number of elements.
+The **push_swap_tests.sh** script tests the performance of your push_swap program, by running a user-defined number of tests, with three parameters: lower bound, upper boudn and number of elements.
 Several options are also available (see usage below).

 ```
 Usage: ./push_swap_tests.sh [options] nb_of_tests lower_bound upper_bound nb_of_elm